 After 2005, my life was in top-gear and I was on the ninth cloud.
-I never forgot my old days of struggle, poverty and scarcity.
+I never forgot my old days of struggle, poverty, and scarcity.
 So, as I became financially independent and pseudo-wealthy, I decided to make my wealth work for my mother because she had given all she had.

-She never asked anything but one day I came to know about few of her wishes.
+She never asked anything but one day I came to know about a few of her wishes.
 And these wishes were so strong that she hoped them to happen once before she died.
 This became one of my pertinent and urgent goals of life.

 Her first wish was to own a car someday.
-All her life she had traveled in local bus and train.
+All her life she had traveled on a local bus and train.
 The first thing I did after acquiring wealth was to gift her a small car.
 I also kept a driver so my parents can travel comfortably.
 The car was there with them till their end.

 Her second wish was to wear a diamond ring someday.
-She had gifted a diamond ring to my sister on her wedding but she didn’t make one for her.
+She had gifted a diamond ring to my sister at her wedding but she didn’t make one for her.
 I planned a surprise for her on her 60th birthday.
 I bought her a small diamond ring and asked my father to put it on her finger.
 Her joys knew no bounds that night.
-The ring has come back to me after hr death.
+The ring has come back to me after her death.

 Her third and last wish was to meet the most popular Bollywood actor of all time.
 She was an ardent fan of Big B and wanted to meet him once before dying.
 This was the most difficult task because I don’t have much contact in the film industry.

-The three — the car, the ring and the superstar — came together to make her three wishes come true.
+The three — the car, the ring, and the superstar — came together to make her three wishes come true.